skip to main content

 Specs:

-Another big plus with the Nighthawk is that when your pair it with AT&T, you can get a ton of data.
-AT&T’s best hotspot service plan hooks it up with 100GB of data for $90 per month—that’s enough for heavy daily use for a week or light use for month.
-To get the plan, look for AT&T’s prepaid hotspot data plan.
+Another big plus with the Nighthawk is that when you pair it with AT&T, you can get a ton of data.
+AT&T’s best hotspot service plan hooks it up with 100GB of data for $90 per month—that’s enough for heavy daily use for one person for a week or light use for a month.
+Plus, you get access to AT&T’s 4G network, which has the broadest reach of any we cover.

 Reasons to buy: